v-a-s-a/galaxy.consensus/README.md

 galaxy.consensus Introduction:
 ==============================

-This is a first pass implementation for a consensus caller that merges outputs from ATLAS SNP2, freebayes, and GATK Unified Genotyper.
+This is a first pass implementation for a consensus caller that merges output VCF files from ATLAS SNP2, freebayes, and GATK Unified Genotyper.

 Options:
 ========
     -h, --help                        show this help message and exit --out=BASEOUT                     File path base for output of .vcf and .log files.
     --atlas-vcf=ATLASVCF              Location of ATLAS vcf file for consensus.
     --gatk-vcf=GATKVCF                Location of GATK vcf file for consensus.
     --freebayes-vcf=FREEBAYESVCF      Location of freebayes vcf file for consensus.

 Dependencies: